zriyansh/signoz.io/blog/2023-09-23-grafana-alternatives.md

 ---
-title: Comparing Top 11 Grafana Alternatives [Open-Source Included]
+title: Top 11 Grafana Alternatives & Competitors [2024]
 slug: grafana-alternatives
-date: 2023-09-23
+date: 2024-01-03
 tags: [OpenTelemetry, Tools Comparison]
 authors: daniel
-description: Grafana started out as a data visualization tool.
+description: Looking for Grafana alternatives?
+Grafana started out as a data visualization tool.
 While it can be a good choice for many use cases, if your use case is observability, then you should choose any of these Grafana alternatives...
-image: /img/blog/2023/09/grafana-alternatives-cover.jpeg
+image: /img/blog/2024/01/grafana-alternatives-cover-min.jpg
 hide_table_of_contents: false
 keywords:
   - opentelemetry